posabsolute/inker/readme.md

 },
 ```

+## Special thanks

+Thanks to Litmus for providing free email client testing for this project.

 ## Contributions

 I am always happy to accept contributions, but please follow ITCSS guidelines & please test your new components of bug fices in most used email clients.